Espresso Powder Recipe

 Coffee or Spice Grinder

 You will also need a coffee or spice grinder for grinding your toasted espresso beans.
-Many people love to freshly grind their coffee which is also excellent to use for your espresso powder.
-I use a small grinder a burr style conical grinder for their coffee, if you have one on hand, I highly recommend it for grinding your espresso beans for your espresso powder.
-I have a dedicated grinder that I use for making my espresso powder.
+Many people love to freshly grind their coffee and that grinder is also excellent to use for your espresso powder.
+I use a small burr style conical grinder often for grinding coffee beans for making coffee.
+So if you have one on hand, I highly recommend it for grinding your espresso beans for your espresso powder.
+I have a dedicated grinder that I use for making my espresso powder since I use it so often in my baking.
 It was fairly inexpensive and does a wonderful job evenly grinding my espresso beans in just a few seconds.

 Airtight Spice Container

-Once you’ve made your espresso powder, you’ll want to store it in an airtight container to maintain the flavor of the espresso powder.
-I use the same style container for all of my seasonings, spice blends, and for this espresso powder.
+Once you’ve made your espresso powder, you’ll want to store it in an airtight container to maintain the flavor.
+I use the same style container for all of my seasonings, spice blends, and for this.
 I’ve had wonderful luck with it keeping items fresh.

 How Many Espresso Beans Do You Need to Make Espresso Powder

-One question that I had when I first started making my own espresso powder was how many espresso beans do I need to make my own espresso powder?
+One question that I had when I first started making my own espresso powder was how many espresso beans do I need to make my own?
 What I have found is that generally one cup of espresso beans will yield close to 1 cup of espresso powder.
-So, if you need more or less espresso powder, you can easily make as much as you need.
+So, if you need more or less, you can easily make as much as you need.

-I will say that I love to make a larger batch of my homemade espresso powder and then give it as gifts to friends and family!
+I will say that I love to make a larger batch and then give it as gifts to friends and family!

 How to Make Homemade Espresso Powder for Baking